Mineral County Health Data

 What is the life expectancy in Mineral County?

-Life expectancy data for Mineral County is currently being processed from CDC records.
+Life expectancy data for Mineral County is not available in the current dataset.

 How does Mineral County health compare to the Colorado average?